Bergeijk

 The spoken language is Kempenlands (an East Brabantian dialect, which is very similar to colloquial Dutch).

-Bergeijk is traditionally an agricultural area, but tourism and recreation are steadily gaining importance.
+Bergeijk has traditionally been an agricultural area, but tourism and recreation are steadily gaining importance.
 Among the facilities in the municipality of Bergeijk is a bungalow park in the village Westerhoven.

 Bergeijk is known in the Netherlands as a Rietveld village, for its architecture by De Stijl architect Gerrit Rietveld, and for a program on national radio: Radio Bergeijk, a parody on local radio.

 Population centres

 Topography

 Topographic map of the municipality of Bergeijk, June 2015.